btrettel/flt/to-do.md

     - Distinguish between compilation errors and test failures in the mutation score.
     - <https://fortran-lang.discourse.group/t/the-maturity-of-the-fortran-open-source-ecosystem/7563/2>
     - Make highly parallelizable.
 Run as many mutants as possible in parallel for speed.
 The compiler can't run on GPUs, but the code can.
 So run the compiler separately in a first pass.
 This will allow me to note if the compilation fails as well.
 Then queue the codes that compiled and run them on GPUs.
 I'm not sure the extent by which the GPU runs can be parallelized, however.
-    - List tests that never fail.
-Those tests may always pass, so they should be checked to make sure that they actually discriminate between working and non-working code.
+    - List tests that always pass.
+Check these tests to make sure that they actually discriminate between working and non-working code.
         - List percent of times a test fails with a mutation.
 Sort the list to see which tests are most and least sensitive/discriminating.
         - For tests that always pass, reduce tolerances so that the tests are more sensitive.
         - For faster testing, consider eliminating tests which always pass, particularly if they take a long time.